 Figure 2: Different modes of RNA binding by RNA binding proteins, where single RBDs, having low specificity can bind to multiple sites on the mRNA transcript (a).
 Affinity and specificity increases upon cooperative binding of multiple RBDs within a single RBP (b), conformational selection or fly-casting (c), or cooperative interaction between multiple but distinct RBPs.

-The Hennig group employs integrated structural biology, combining nuclear magnetic resonance spectroscopy, X-ray crystallography, and small-angle scattering together with other biophysical techniques to investigate the molecular mechanisms underlying translation regulation with a special focus on multi-protein-RNA assemblies and the tripartite motif protein family.
+The Hennig group employs integrated structural biology (NMR, X-ray, and small-angle scattering) to investigate the molecular mechanisms underlying translation regulation and ribonucleoprotein complex assembly.

 Previous and current research